LLNL/zfp/docs/source/faq.rst

   -DBIT_STREAM_WORD_TYPE=uint8

-See the Config file.
+See :c:macro:`BIT_STREAM_WORD_TYPE`.
 Note that on little endian processors (e.g. Intel x86-64 and AMD64), the word size does not affect the bit stream produced, and thus the default word size may be used.
 By default, |zfp| uses a word size of 64 bits, which results in the coarsest rate granularity but fastest (de)compression.
 If cross-platform portability is not needed, then the maximum word size is recommended (but see also :ref:`Q12 <q-granularity>`).

 When using 8-bit words, |zfp| produces a compressed stream that is byte order independent, i.e. the exact same compressed sequence of bytes is generated